Tech Review

 - Laptop runs Teams, Slack, and other similar communications.
 All A/V goes directly through it, rather than via the remote desktop (which doesn't make sense imo).

-- A subset of monitors are used for displaying remote desktop.
+- A subset of monitors are used for displaying the work environment / remote desktop.
 See notes on how to do that here.

 - I have a powershell script on my remote machine so when RDP invariably rearranges my windows layout, it resets to how I normally use it.
 Maybe I'll incorporate that here one day (uses GetWindow, SetWindow), but it sounds like some people have their own setups for this.